masesgroup/KNet/src/documentation/articles/streamsSDK.md

 while (keyValueIterator.HasNext)
 {
     KNetKeyValue<int, TestType> kv = keyValueIterator.Next;

 }
 ```

 The above example uses a complex type for value, i.e. `TestType`, as data stored within the topic.
 The selected serializer is the JSON serializer (`JsonSerDes.Value<V>`) applied over `StreamsConfigBuilder` instance.
 If even the key needs a complex type just uncomment the line with `streamsConfig.KNetKeySerDes = typeof(JsonSerDes.Key<>);` and replace the key type with your custom key type.
-Other ready-made serializers can be found on [KNet serializers](usageSerDes.md).
+Other ready made serializers can be found on [KNet serializers](usageSerDes.md).

 ## Performance consideration